Bee-Lab/BeelabTestBundle/Resources/doc/index.md

   If you need basic authentication in tests, set static public class properties named `$authUser` and `$authPw`.
   Doing so, `$this->client` will be authenticated with such user and password.
-  **Notice**: an older version of this bundle was using a static proprerty named `$admin` and a password took from a parameter named `admin_password`.
-Such old behavior is still working, but it's deprecated and it will removed in a future version.

 * Browser output debug